xmrrh/aws-android-social-sample/content/prerequisites/installtools.md

 ---
 title: "Install Android Tools"
 chapter: false
-weight: 22
+weight: 21
 ---

-Java SDK, Android SDK, and Android Studio are required.
-If you need to install them, please install each one through the link below.
+**Java SDK, Android SDK, and Android Studio are required.** If you need to install them, please install each one through the link below.

-** Note that Android SDK and AVD versions are not important. **
+**Note that Android SDK and AVD versions are not important.**

 #### Java SDK Install